Inference for stochastic kinetic models from multiple data sources for joint estimation of infection dynamics from aggregate reports and virological data: Results

+Contact transmission rates describe the degree of infectiousness of a given ARI strain.
+Their estimates and credible intervals are shown in the right panel of Figure~\ref{fig:real-data-posterior-samples-beta-sigma}.
+We can additionally investigate the relative sizes of the transmission rates for the particular strains of influenza and RSV in circulation.
+Assessment of this relationship is based on posterior probability of the difference between $\beta _{1}$ and $\beta _{2}$.
+We find evidence that RSV is more contagious than influenza in all years except 2003--04 and 2005--06, where evidence suggests a more infectious influenza strain.
+This pattern is also clearly discernible in Figure~\ref{fig:real-data-posterior-sample-paths-disaggregated-all-years}, where 2003--04 and 2005--06 are the only years studied where an influenza peak precedes a peak in RSV infections.

-For the most part, estimates of cross-interference parameters suggest that some degree of cross-enhancement exists between influenza and RSV, meaning that infection with one pathogen may be enhancing the chance of infection with the other.
-However, infection with the strains of RSV circulating in 2003-04 may have offered some protection against influenza, while the reverse appears to have occurred in 2008-09.
-Less strong evidence for such cross-immunity occurs for both pathogens in 2004-05, and for RSV in 2005-06, 2006-07, and 2008-09, based on the coverage of the credible intervals over the cross-interference parameters.
-The importance of enabling the estimation of cross-immunities, and consequently disaggregating pathogen dynamics, is highlighted in the Discussion section.
-Our analysis lends force to the argument that novel sentinel programs, like the one implemented at Hospital Central, provide a powerful tool to study these epidemics.
+The importance of enabling the estimation of cross-interference and transmission rates and, consequently, disaggregating pathogen dynamics is highlighted in the Discussion section.
+Our analysis suggests that novel sentinel programs, like the one implemented at Hospital Central, provide a powerful tool to jointly estimate features of these epidemics.